Dreamchaser

 Dreamchaser is the eleventh studio album by English singer Sarah Brightman.
 This album is Brightman's first collaboration with producer Mike Hedges and centres on the concept of space.
-The offering was inspired by Brightman's decision to become the first singer in outer space, as she intended to launch on an orbital spaceflight mission to the International Space Station (ISS) in partnership with Space Adventures, Ltd., a private space experiences company.
-Nevertheless, in March 2015 it was announced that Brightman had postponed the flight due to personal reasons.
+The offering was inspired by Brightman's decision to become the first singer in outer space, as she intended to launch on an orbital spaceflight mission to the International Space Station (ISS) in partnership with Space Adventures, Ltd., a private space experiences company. however, in March 2015 it was announced that Brightman had postponed the flight for personal reasons.

-It was released in Japan on 16 January 2013 and in the United Kingdom on 8 April 2017 and in the North America on 16 April 2013 to critical acclaim.
+The album was released in Japan on 16 January 2013, in the United Kingdom on 8 April 2013, and in North America on 16 April 2013 to critical acclaim.

 The Dreamchaser World Tour was Brightman's eighth concert tour and served as a major promotion of the album.
 The tour lasted for a period of two years and became her second largest world tour, performing in over twenty countries.
-In November 2013, PBS aired the live-concert Dreamchaser in Concert, filmed in Elstree Studios, and was later released in Japan on 18 December of the same year as DVD and Blu-ray format.
+In November 2013, PBS aired the live-concert Dreamchaser in Concert, filmed in Elstree Studios, and later released in Japan on 18 December of the same year as DVD and Blu-ray format.

 Dreamchaser entered at the Top 20 of seven countries and the Top 60 of another five.
 The album peaked at number 17 in the United States, being Brightman's third top-twenty album in the country.